raspberrypilearning/quest-seeker/en/step_3.md

 + Use `SetActive` to make the quest items appear when the quest is accepted.
 + Use a `questAccepted` variable to ignore the player if the quest has not been accepted.

-Or, you could allow the player to complete the request and get their reward immediately after accepting it.
+Or, if you prefer, you could allow the player to complete the request and get their reward immediately after accepting it.

 --- /task ---